lyfar/awa-docs/docs/features/welcome-animation.md

 <FeatureSummary />

 ## Narrative
-The Welcome Animation bridges Loading Screen and onboarding.
-It invites users to share their name, watch the globe awaken, and feel the presence of AWA Soul guiding the experience.
-Motion is purposeful: light flows outward, hinting at the global network they are about to join.
+The Welcome Animation bridges the Loading Screen and onboarding.
+It invites users to share their name, watch the globe awaken, and feel AWA Soul guiding the experience.
+Motion stays purposeful so light flows outward and hints at the global network ahead.

-This sequence is also functional.
-It sets context for location access, primes the user for community participation, and transitions gracefully into the guided setup without breaking immersion.
+The sequence also sets context for location access, primes community participation, and transitions into guided setup without breaking immersion.

 ## Interaction Blueprint
 1. Launch the welcome scene after the loading sequence on first run or post-update resets.